 Here is an example of how I manage data streams ((de)serialization) for networking and/or savegames (13th of January, 2016): Take a look at the DataStream class, DataStreamWriter, DataStreamReader and its implementation (opens a new tab).
 Server NPC management of the Online Multiplayer mod of Skyrim (25th of August, 2016): Click to view all of the .cpp file (opens a new tab).
 GitHub repository for Reliable UDP (10th of December, 2016): Click to view the GitHub repository (opens a new tab).

 I have been making games since I was 12 with a great passion.
-From shooters to RTS to point and click.My dream is to develop in a big city like New York and San Francisco.
+From shooters to real-time strategy games to networking libraries.My goal is to develop in a big city like New York and Montreal.
 Maybe you can be the one to help me out?

 I am most experienced with C++ with its STL library.
 After that comes general experience with C# (mainly with Unity3D Engine), Lua (used with Leadwerks3D Engine) and Python (for writing tools).
 I used to work a little bit with Actionscript 3 until 2014.